 Working capital usually works on the model of daily payment.
 The money will be debited from your account during the week during the period of 6 to 12 months.

 The only challenge that the borrower might face with working capital is the size and the amount of payment.
 In other words, an advance payment that can be repaid in 6 months might end in daily grossing of payment, draining the liquidity value of your business.
 Moreover, the APR or annual percentage rate may range from 50% to 200%.
-We found that these handful of lenders provide specific programs aimed at commercial trucking companies: Cardiff, Financial Pacific Leasing, and Amur Equipment Leasing.
+We found that these handful of lenders provide specific programs aimed at commercial trucking companies: Cardiff and Financial Pacific Leasing

 Finance Your Receivables With Factoring